Recoverability for optimized quantum $f$-divergences: Optimized -divergence in von Neumann algebras

 \subsection{Recoverability results}

 In this section, we discuss recoverability results in the setting of general von Neumann algebras.
-We first review the generalized conditional expectation introduced in \cite{AC}, whose adjoint is the Petz map.
+We first review the generalized conditional expectation introduced in \cite{AC}, which is the (dual of) Petz map of the inclusion $\N\subset \M$ in the Heisenberg picture.

 Let $\M$ be a von Neumann algebra, and let $\N\subset \M$ be a subalgebra.
 We denote by $(\M,L_2(\M),J,L_2(\M)^+)$ (resp. $(\N,L_2(\N),J_0,L_2(\N)^+)$) the standard form of $\M$ (resp. $\N$) using Haagerup $L_2$-spaces.
 Given a normal state $\rho\in D(\M)$ and its restriction $\rho_\N$ in $D(\N)$, we denote by $h_\rho$ (resp. $h_{\rho_\N}$) the density operator of $\rho$ (resp. $\rho_\N$) in $L_1(\M)$ (resp. $L_1(\N)$).
 Thus $h_\rho^{1/2}\in L_2(\M)$ (resp. $h_{\rho_\N}^{1/2}\in L_2(\N)$) is a vector representation of $\rho$ (resp. $\rho_\N$).
 Define the partial isometry $V_\rho: L_2(\N)\to L_2(\M)$ as